metamn/react/content/blog/is-graphql-functional-and-reactive/index.md

 })
 ```

-Both of them return the same result.
-However the first approach seems to be pure functional while the second procedural.
+The first approach seem to be pure functional while the second procedural.

-Both of them seems to satisfy conditions F-1 and F-2: stable interfaces, and input params kept unmodified.
+Both of them seem to satisfy conditions F-1 and F-2: stable interfaces, and input parameters kept unmodified.

-Only GraphQL seems to satisfy conditions F-3, F-4: Use no external information nor additional operations.
+Only GraphQL seem to satisfy conditions F-3, F-4: Use no external information nor additional operations.

 REST uses an external resource (`authors`) and performs an additional operation (`const result=`) during execution.

 ## Finally

-This thought-play can be easily called _speculation_ by a rigurous reader.
+This thought-play can be easily called _speculation_ by a rigorous reader.

-For example the code for `app.get('/books',...)` can be written to be fully functional.
+For example the code for `app.get('/books', ...)` can be written to be fully functional.
 However this is the way you'll find it written in majority of REST APIs.

 The goal of this document was never to demonstrate scientifically GraphQL follows the functional reactive pardigm.